nodezy/kojiearth/README.md

 range of skills, that have dedicated long hours and hard work to making this project a reality

-All contracts can be found in the newcoin branch
+All contracts can be found in the <a href="https://github.com/nodezy/kojiearth/tree/newcoin">newcoin</a> branch

 Please visit our awesome website at https://koji.earth